codearxiv/PCReconstruct/README.md

 This is done using a "continuous signal" variation of the k-SVD dictionary learning algorithm adapted to unstructured point clouds.

+## TODO:
+* Still struggles in areas of very high curvature.
+Smaller patch sizes may have to be selected here automatically.
+* The slow signal setup step of reconstruction could be parallelized.

 ## Sparsified Stanford Bunny:
 Original Stanford bunny sampled with 35847 points: